Italian Beginners A1 (Wednesday Nights)

 Term Dates

-Term 1 runs from Tuesday 4 February to Wednesday 26 March (depending on the class you attend).
+Term 1 runs from Wednesday 4 February to Wednesday 25 March

-Term 3 runs from Wednesday 23 July to Tuesday 10 September (depending on the class you attend).
+Term 3 runs from Wednesday 22 July to Wednesday 9 September

-Term 4 runs from Tuesday 14 October to Wednesday 3 December (depending on the class you attend).
+Term 4 runs from Wednesday 14 October to Wednesday 2 December

 Course Outcomes